khanshoaib3/minecraft-access/doc/FEATURES.md

 ### Speak Action Bar Updates

 Messages updated by the [action bar](https://minecraft.wiki/w/Commands/title) are common in modded multiplayer servers, usually they are used as announcements.

-### Speak Text Editing

-The mod will simulate the feedback you get when typing text in other software's input boxes.
-It will speak the text that you delete, select, hover over with cursor on [Chat Screen](https://minecraft.wiki/w/Chat), [Book Edit Screen](#book-editing), [Command Block Screen](https://minecraft.wiki/w/Command_Block#Modification) and so on.
-The mod also simplifies the original [command](https://minecraft.wiki/w/Commands) suggestion narration for a better typing experience with lesser annoying too-detailed narrations.
-The content of one command suggestion narration will be like "{the order of focused suggestion}x{total number of suggestions} {suggestion} selected", the format [can be customized in the config](/doc/CONFIG.md#other-configurations).

 ## Other Pages